 \subsection{Main Results}

-Table \ref{main1} summarizes the performance of CLoT and various baselines across six benchmarks using three different model backbones: GPT-4o-mini, GPT-4, and DeepSeek-V3.
+Table \ref{main1} summarizes the performance of CLoT and various baselines across six benchmarks using three different model backbones: gpt-4o-mini, gpt-4, and DeepSeek-V3.
 Overall, CLoT consistently demonstrates competitive performance, outperforming all competitive baselines in terms of average accuracy.

-Under the GPT-4o-mini setting, CLoT achieves an average accuracy of 89.6\%, surpassing the most competitive baseline, CoT-SC (n=5), by a margin of 1.3\%.
+Under the gpt-4o-mini setting, CLoT achieves an average accuracy of 89.6\%, surpassing the most competitive baseline, CoT-SC (n=5), by a margin of 1.3\%.
 Notably, CLoT establishes new performance ceilings on AddSub (99.0\%), GSM8K (94.6\%), SVAMP (94.9\%), and AQuA (85.8\%), demonstrating its robust reasoning capabilities across both straightforward arithmetic and complex multi-step reasoning tasks.

-When evaluated on the more powerful GPT-4 backbone, CLoT further extends its lead, attaining the highest average accuracy of 90.5\%.
+When evaluated on the more powerful gpt-4 backbone, CLoT further extends its lead, attaining the highest average accuracy of 90.5\%.
 Compared to the best-performing baseline, it delivers substantial gains on GSM8K (+1.2\%), SVAMP (+1.5\%), and AQuA (+3.8\%).
 These results underscore CLoT’s ability to effectively leverage its iterative generate-and-verify mechanism to rectify subtle errors in the reasoning chain, particularly in challenging datasets like AQuA.
 Furthermore, CLoT demonstrates superior scalability and generalization on DeepSeek-V3, achieving a peak average accuracy of 92.7\%.
-The consistent improvements across diverse tasks—ranging from symbolic arithmetic (AddSub) to complex mathematical reasoning (MATH) and commonsense QA (CSQA)—validate the effectiveness and versatility of our proposed verification-driven framework.verification-driven framework.
+The consistent improvements across diverse tasks, ranging from symbolic arithmetic (AddSub) to complex mathematical reasoning (MATH) and CSQA, validate the effectiveness and versatility of our proposed verification driven framework.